cgoettel/bible/questions.md

 - 2 Kings 6:25 - Was it worth eighty pieces of silver?
 Or was it fattened to silver?
 Is it a verb or a number?
 Because the number means fifty, not eighty.
 - 2 Kings 6:30 - What does "he had sackcloth on his flesh within" mean?
 - 2 Chronicles 26:6 - Built cities in?
 Or built cities in the territory of?
 I say the first, other translations the second.
+- 2 Chronicles 26:10 - What are we to understand from "adama haya"?
+Darby gives "husbandry" and YLT gives "ground."

 - Is there a reason ילך doesn't appear in the KB?
 - Can we render amar as "reply" and not just "speak" or "say"?